The Best Bird Feeders for Your Backyard

 Before purchasing a bird feeder, ask yourself what type of birds are you trying to attract?
 There are two main types of feeders: generalized feeders and specialized feeders.
 A generalized feeder is designed to hold a combination of seed mixes and attract a variety of different birds.
 They are typically filled with a mixture of safflower seeds, sunflower seeds, buckwheat, milo, and cracked corn.
 (Though beware, bigger birds can bogart the generalized feeders and deter the smaller birds from coming around.)
 Whereas, a specialized feeder is constructed with long tubular feeders and little perches, for small birds of interest such as goldfinches and chickadees; it's designed to hold size-specific seeds like sunflower (larger, which requires larger feeding ports) and thistle (smaller, which can easily sift through the mesh).

 Look for a feeder that is sturdy, well-constructed, and easy to clean.
 In this guide, you will better understand the variety of bird feeders and the different types of birds they attract.
-Our editors have narrowed down the market search to companies that have a reputation in the birding community for quality products and knowledgeable customer service, and whether or not they offer lifetime warranties.
+Our editors have narrowed down the market search to companies that have a reputation in the birding community for quality products and knowledgeable customer service, whether or not they offer lifetime warranties, and how great they'll look in your backyard.
 Simply hang one from your favorite tree and enjoy the show.

 Suet—a nutritious mixture of fat solidified into lard, nuts, and other ingredients—provides a valuable energy source to birds, allowing them to stay warm in the cold months of winter.
 Avoid feeding suet when temperatures rise in the summer, as it can turn rancid.
 Some people like to make their own suet cakes by grinding the suet and adding seeds.
 These cakes are then loaded into the caged feeder and strategically positioned in a tree or hung from a pole, where you will attract titmice, chickadees, nuthatches, and the occasional woodpecker to peck away at their nutty treat.